 -I co-founded the Rethink Refugees program for the Clinton Global Initiative

--I received an MFA in Documentary Film at Stanford University; Flaherty Film Seminar Fellowship; and Stanford Graduate School of Business Ignite Fellowship
+-I received an MFA in Documentary Film at Stanford University; Flaherty Film Seminar Fellowship; and Stanford Graduate School of Business Ignite Fellowship and a BA in International Relations at Tufts University

 “I just watched Eyes of Exodus, what a beautiful but tragic story.
 And the turn with Damien and Monika was so heart wrenching.
 Santiago Calatrava is incredibly well put together, cinematography is marvelous, editing, music, all in sync with the story.”